mishelashala/zettelkasten/sources/Anti-Marx, Tomo 2.md

 - Donovan, Sarah A., y David H. Bradley, [[Real wage trends, 1979 to 2019]] (R45090), Congressional Research Service, Washington, 2020.
 - Dyer, Christopher, [[An Age of Transition?
 Economy and Society in England in the Later Middle Ages]], Oxford University Press, Oxford, 2005.
 - Eastman, Max, [[Reflections on the Failure of Socialism]], The Devin-Adair Company, Nueva York, 1955.
-- Edmans, Alex, Xavier Gabaix y Dirk Jenter, «Executive compensation A survey of theory and evidence», en Benjamin Hermalin y Michael Weisbach, eds., [[The handbook of the economics of corporate governance, vol. 1]], pp. 383-539, North-Holland Publishing Company, Ámsterdam, 2017.
+- Edmans, Alex, Xavier Gabaix y Dirk Jenter, «Executive compensation A survey of theory and evidence», en Benjamin Hermalin y Michael Weisbach, eds., [[The handbook of the economics of corporate governance, Volumen 1]], pp. 383-539, North-Holland Publishing Company, Ámsterdam, 2017.
 - Elster, Jon, [[Explaining Technical Change A Case Study in the Philosophy of Science]], Cambridge University Press, Cambridge, 1983.
 ﻿﻿- Elster, Jon, [[Making Sense of Marx]], Cambridge University Press, Cambridge, 1985.
 ﻿﻿- Elster, Jon, [[An Introduction to Karl Marx]], Cambridge University Press, Cambridge, 1986.﻿